Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/learn-how-to-come-up-with-article-ideas-and-stay-consistent.md

 - It's a good habit to build
 - Consistent blogging can de-stress you

-There are more reasons we can think of, but these are the most important ones to me.
+We can think of more reasons, but these are the most important ones to me.

-Especially looking at how consistency can de-stress one is the primary win for me.
+Especially looking at how consistency can de-stress one is the primary win.
 It can get very stressed out, and having a fixed schedule works wonders.
 You might think having the stress of a time frame is limiting and stressful, but it's the other way around for me.